lllyasviel/Paints-UNDO/README.md

 Paints-Undo presents a family of models that take an image as input and then output the drawing sequence of that image.
 The model displays all kinds of human behaviors, including but not limited to sketching, inking, coloring, shading, transforming, left-right flipping, color curve tuning, changing the visibility of layers, and even changing the overall idea during the drawing process.

-**This page does not contain any examples.
-All examples are in the below Git page:**
+*This page does not contain any examples.
+All examples are in the below Git page:*

 [>>> Click Here to See the Example Page <<<](https://lllyasviel.github.io/pages/paints_undo/)

+**This GitHub repo is the only official page of PaintsUndo.
+We do not have any other websites.**

+**Do note that many fake websites of PaintsUndo are on Google and social media recently.**

 # Get Started